microsoft/onnxruntime/docs/performance/tune-performance.md

 <p><a href="#" id="back-to-top">Back to top</a></p>

+<p id="tips"></p>

-## Tips for tuning performance
+## Tips for Tuning Performance

-Here are some suggestions for tuning the performance of ORT in terms of reducing memory consumption, thread management, IOBinding, and CUDA Execution Provider.
+Here are some tips for tuning the performance of ORT in terms of <a href="#memory">reducing memory consumption</a>, <a href ="#thread">thread management</a>, <a href="#iobinding">IO Binding</a>, and <a href="#customCUDA">customizing CUDA Execution Provider</a>.

-### Memory Consumption Reduction
+<h3 id="memory">Memory Consumption Reduction</h3>

 Here are some tips to reduce memory consumption and tune performance with ORT.

-**1. Shared arena-based allocator**
+##### 1. Shared arena-based allocator
 Memory consumption can be reduced between multiple sessions by configuring the shared arena-based allocation.
 See the `Share allocator(s) between sessions` section in the [C API documentation](../get-started/with-c.md).

-**2. Mimalloc allocator**
+##### 2. Mimalloc allocator

 OnnxRuntime supports overriding memory allocations using mimalloc allocator, which is a general-purpose fast allocator.
 See [mimalloc github](https://github.com/microsoft/mimalloc).
 - Depending on your model and usage mimalloc can deliver single- or double-digit improvements.
-The GitHub README page describes various scenarios on how mimalloc can be leveraged to support your scenarios. mimalloc is a submodule in the OnnxRuntime source tree.
+The GitHub README page describes various scenarios on how mimalloc can be leveraged to support your scenarios.
-- On Windows, one can employ `--use_mimalloc` build flag which would build a static version of mimalloc and link it to OnnxRuntime.
+- mimalloc is a submodule in the OnnxRuntime source tree.
+On Windows, one can employ `--use_mimalloc` build flag which would build a static version of mimalloc and link it to OnnxRuntime.
 This would redirect OnnxRuntime allocators and all new/delete calls to mimalloc.
 Currently, there are no special provisions to employ mimalloc on Linux.
 This can be done via LD_PRELAOD mechanism using pre-built binaries that you can build/obtain separately.

-### Thread management
+<p><a href="#tips">Performance Tuning Tips</a></p>

+<h3 id="thread">Thread Management</h3>

 ONNX Runtime allows different [threading implementation](https://github.com/microsoft/onnxruntime/blob/master/docs/NotesOnThreading.md) choices for OpenMP or non-OpenMP.
 Here are some best practices for [thread management](https://github.com/microsoft/onnxruntime/blob/master/docs/FAQ.md#how-do-i-force-single-threaded-execution-mode-in-ort-by-default-sessionrun-uses-all-the-computers-cores) to customize your ONNX Runtime environment:

 * If ORT is built with OpenMP, use the OpenMP env variable to control the number of IntraOp num threads.
 * If ORT is not built with OpenMP, use the appropriate ORT API to control IntraOp num threads.
-* InterOp num threads setting - is used only when parallel execution is enabled, is not affected by OpenMP settings, and should always be set using the ORT APIs.
+* InterOp num threads setting:
+    - is used only when parallel execution is enabled
+    - is not affected by OpenMP settings
+    - should always be set using the ORT APIs

-**1. Thread Management: Custom threading callbacks**
+##### 1. Thread Management: Custom threading callbacks

 ORT offers thread creation and joining callbacks using [C++ API](https://github.com/microsoft/onnxruntime/blob/master/include/onnxruntime/core/session/onnxruntime_cxx_api.h).
 This will allow customers to use their own fine-tuned threads for multithreading.